chastik/Spielplatz/WissKI How-to-Tutorials /WissKI_Readme.md

 ## Learning objectives

+Participants will:
+* Understand the principles of ontology-driven semantic modeling and how to apply them in cultural heritage data using the Erlangen CRM and WissKI.
+* Apply Semantic Web technologies (RDF, OWL, SPARQL) in the open-source WissKI environment for building, querying, and publishing FAIR data.
+* Practice modeling structured collection data through hands-on, scenario-based exercises following a modular, activity-oriented path.
+* Reflect on methodological aspects of knowledge graph construction and TaDiRAH-based learning design in the context of Digital Humanities and research infrastructures.
+* Collaborate in a learning community that fosters reuse, transparency, and sustainability through Open Educational Resources (OER) and ontology-aligned documentation practices.

-## Agenda (theory and practice)
+## Agenda and Structure (theory and practice)

-## Structure

 **Slot 1 (9:00–10:40) Interpreting – Capturing – Modeling**
-* Introduction, orientation, warm-up
+* Introduction, orientation, warm-up (Input)
-* WissKI in a nutshell
+* WissKI in a nutshell (Input)
-* Identify core entities from a collection
+* Identify core entities from a collection (Groupwork)
-* Entity mapping, ontology modeling
+* Entity mapping, ontology modeling in draw.io (Individual Activity)
 * Group discussion and feedback

 **Slot 2 (11:10–12:50) Creating – Enriching – Implementing**
-*Diagramming a node-edge-network
-*Import and configure pathbuilder
+* From draw.io to WissKI pathubuilder (Individual Activity)
-*Data editing and querying
+* Data editing and querying (Groupwork, Input)
-*Where is WissKI heading?
+* Where is WissKI heading?
+(Input)
-*Group discussion and feedback
+* Group discussion and feedback

 ## Speaker